-The Woodside Locational Atlas Historic District (M: 36-4) is located partially within the boundaries of the Woodside District.
+The Woodside Locational Atlas Historic District (M: 36-4) is located partially within the boundaries of the Woodside District of this plan.
 A portion of this historic district was found eligible for listing in the National Register of Historic Places by the Maryland Historical Trust in 1994.
-Evaluation of this resource for listing in the Montgomery County Master Plan for Historic Preservation was initiated several times in the 1990s.
-This plan recommends reinitiating the evaluation in the near term.
+Evaluation of this resource for inclusion in the Montgomery County Master Plan for Historic Preservation was initiated several times in the 1990s.
+This plan recommends reinitiating the evaluation.